John Cornwalsh: Family

 About 1460, he married Maud (or Matilda) Plunkett, who was already a widow three times over.
 Her previous husbands were Richard Talbot of Malahide Castle, Jenico d'Artois the younger, only son of the colourful soldier of fortune Sir Jenico d'Artois and Thomas Hussey, 5th Baron Galtrim, who was murdered on their wedding day, thus inspiring the nineteenth-century ballad "The Bride of Malahide".
 She was the daughter of Christopher Plunkett, first Baron Killeen and Janet Cusack.
-The marriage was reputed to be a stormy one: Maud was apparently just as strongminded and quarrelsome as her husband, and indeed, according to local gossip, she often instigated the quarrel.
+The marriage was reputed to be a stormy one: Maud was apparently just as strongminded and quarrelsome as her husband, and according to local gossip she often instigated the quarrel.
 She died in 1482.